dimiarbre/ZIP-DL/README.md

 This repository contains the code for the paper "Low-Cost Privacy-Aware Decentralized Learning," available here: https://arxiv.org/abs/2403.11795.

-Some code fragments have been omitted as they depend heavily on our original computing grid and use [enoslib](https://discovery.gitlabpages.inria.fr/enoslib/) scripts.
+Some code fragments have been omitted due to their dependence on our original computing grid and [enoslib](https://discovery.gitlabpages.inria.fr/enoslib/) scripts.
 These omitted parts handle deployment and saving simulation results, built on top of our `decentralizepy` fork.

 ## Repository Organization
 * Simulations are conducted using the `decentralizepy` submodule.
 * Privacy attacks are implemented in the `attack/` folder.
-* Code for reorganizing `decentralizepy` simulation data and launching experiments is omitted due to its dependence on our computing architecture ([Grid5000](https://www.grid5000.fr/w/Grid5000:Home)).
+* Code for reorganizing `decentralizepy` simulation data and launching experiments is omitted due to its reliance on our computing architecture ([Grid5000](https://www.grid5000.fr/w/Grid5000:Home)).
 The full code is available [here](https://gitlab.inria.fr/dilereve/decentralizepy_grid5000).
 * Singularity images are used for [running simulations](compute_container.def) and [running attacks](attacker_container.def).
 The [Makefile](Makefile) builds these containers.
-* Additional simulation code is available in `misc_simulations/`, including [code](misc_simulations/assumption_noisy_gradient.py) for Figures 13 and 14, which can be run independently as long as the environment is installed.
+* Additional simulation code is available in `misc_simulations/`, including [code](misc_simulations/assumption_noisy_gradient.py) for Figures 13 and 14, which can be run independently as long as the required environment is installed.

 ## Workflow Overview
-Here is a brief overview about using our code:
+A brief overview of how to use our code:
 1. Simulate ZIP-DL using our fork of the `decentralizepy` library.
 Attackers save models for later attacks.
-To do so, users must generate a configuration file, distribute it across machines, and correctly set `ip.json`.
+Users must generate a configuration file, distribute it across machines, and correctly set `ip.json`.
 2. After the simulation, group results into a single folder if multiple machines were used.
 3. Run attacks using the `attacker_container` and the `attacks` folder.
-4. Format, visualize and store results using [`attacks/pets_plots.ipynb`](attacks/pets_plots.ipynb).
+4. Format, visualize, and store results using [`attacks/pets_plots.ipynb`](attacks/pets_plots.ipynb).

 ## Installation
 Run `make` to build the Singularity images containing all necessary libraries.